coreos/fleet/Documentation/using-the-client.md

 ```

 Alternatively, a unit name can be provided.
-`fleetctl ssh` will connecto to the machine to-which the given unit is scheduled:
+`fleetctl ssh` will connect to the machine to-which the given unit is scheduled:

 ```
 $ fleetctl ssh hello.service